ClasherCr/flutter-rapid-runner/README.md

 ## About the Author

 Created by Jashkumar Bakul Solanki - a Flutter developer passionate about improving the development experience.

+## Attribution
+This extension was created by Jashkumar Bakul Solanki.
+If you modify or build upon this work, please provide appropriate credit.

 ## License